 In accordance with ASC 860-50, certain loans, as defined by the servicer guidelines, serviced by the Company on behalf of GNMA are recognized as an asset, and carried at the unpaid principal balance ("UPB") of the loans.
 The Company has a right to repurchase any loans serviced on behalf of GNMA that are three or more consecutive payments delinquent ("GNMA Loan Inventory").
 The Company recognizes a corresponding liability ("GNMA Loan Payable") which is recorded at the unpaid principal balance, for loans in which the Company has not exercised the right to repurchase the loans.
 If the loan goes through foreclosure and is an FHA loan, HUD acts as the insurer for GNMA and reimburses the servicer for the UPB plus allowable interest and foreclosure fees.
 The Company reserves for unreimbursed interest and fees as part of the general foreclosure reserve.
 If the loan goes through foreclosure and is a VA loan, the VA acts as the insurer and reimburses the Company based on the net value of the underlying property.
 At the amount determined by the VA, the Company accounts for any loss on VA loans in its foreclosure loss reserve to a certain threshold with any excess charged to its investor reserves.
 If a foreclosure sale has been held on an FHA loan, the deed is transferred to the Company and the loan becomes a GNMA REO.
-These are foreclosed real estate properties securing GNMA loans.
-Both principal and interest for government insured/guaranteed loans secured by the foreclosed real estate properties are collectible because the loans are insured by the FHA or quaranteed by the VA.
+These are foreclosed real estate properties are collectible because the loans are insured by the FHA or guaranteed by the VA.
 The GNMA Loan Inventory and real estate owned is equal, and offsetting, to the GNMA Loan Payable.